What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 1. Design a summative assessment based on its purpose

-The content of a summative assessment needs to be carefully selected – and this content may vary depending on the intended use of the assessment data.
+Carefully select the content of a summative assessment.
+This content may vary depending on the intended use of the assessment data.

-Let’s consider short formal tests administered at the end of a unit of work or half-term which is based only on the work completed during that time period.
+Let’s consider short formal tests administered at the end of a unit of work or half-term based only on the work completed during that time.
 Benefits of tests like these include:

-• Support for process of identifying students who may benefit from intervention (note that summative test results should not be the only method for identifying these students, as discussed above)
+• Helps to identify students who may benefit from intervention.
+Note that summative test results should not be the only method for identifying these students, as discussed above.

-However, while this type of short formal test has lots of benefits, it is not as useful for providing a longer-term picture of student progress and to measure attainment of more generalised learning goals.
+While this type of short formal test has many benefits, it is not as useful for providing a longer-term picture of student progress.
+Or to measure the attainment of more generalised learning goals.

 For example, it is unlikely to be appropriate to convert the data collected from an isolated end of unit assessment to a GCSE grade to report to parents as part of a school’s wider monitoring processes.
-This is because it’s highly likely that different content domains are assessed with each separate unit test, and fluctuations in results may reflect the comparative difficulty of the material covered rather than any meaningful change in a student’s progress.
+This is because it’s highly likely that different content domains are assessed with each separate unit test.
+Fluctuations in results may reflect the comparative difficulty of the material covered rather than any meaningful change in a student’s progress.

 2. Offer clear instructions throughout the assessment

-Ensure the instructions throughout the assessment clearly convey what is required from the student (e.g. show each step of your calculation).
+Ensure the instructions throughout the assessment convey what the student is required to do.
+For example, show each step of your calculation.

-Create a mark scheme or rubric before the assessment is set so that you are clear about what is required from each question and check that the exam instructions accurately explain this to the students.
+Create a mark scheme or rubric before the assessment so it is clear what is required from each question.
+Check the exam instructions accurately explain this to the students.

 3. Ensure consistency in summative assessments from year to year

-On the one hand it’s a good idea to use the same summative assessments each year so that each cohort of students can be compared to cohorts from previous years.
+It’s a good idea to use the same summative assessments each year to compare each cohort of students.

-This allows departments to evaluate their own performance and to make adjustments if a cohort’s performance differs significantly from previous years.
-By including a mixture of recent and past topics on each summative assessment you will utilise the benefits of retrieval practice and spacing.
+This allows departments to evaluate their performance and adjust if a cohort’s performance differs significantly from previous years.
+Include a mixture of recent and past topics on each summative assessment to benefit from retrieval practice and spacing.

-On the other hand, regular reviews of how you are assessing content throughout the year will help to make sure you meet the needs of each particular cohort of students.
+On the other hand, regular reviews of how you are assessing content throughout the year helps meet the needs of each cohort.

 Read more: Retrieval practice activities